aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

       - The code calls for the raw data on life tables, e.g. for Belarus, the life table is obtained by downloading life tables for Belarus for both sexes by period, using 1 year increments in age, for one year 2013, and then we removed the data for the rest of the years and made it available as 'lt_belarus.csv' which is then read into 'Response_generation_new.csv' for further analysis.

 2) Run the codes in the script 'Models_BW_Predictions.R' to find the predicted quantiles/densities for all countries using Local Frechet regression using each of the covariates 'GDPC', 'HCE', 'CO2E', 'IM', 'HDI'; and also running Global Fréchet regression using all of these 5 covariates.
-In the process we also find the best bandwidth choices for each Local Frechet regression model (i.e. for Local Fréchet regression with each of the covariates).
-The inputs for this script are:
+Our code for fitting the FSI model starts with leave-one-out cross-validation to find the best bandwidth, followed by estimation of the index parameter.
+Subsequently the Mean Square Prediction Error is calculated for each of the 30 folds, and then averaged.
+To calculate the FSI model results, run the codes in the script 'FSI_model.R', which works by sourcing the functions from the following scripts in your working directory:

     a) X_centerscale.csv
     b) quant_all.csv